-China Literature Ltd., an online literature platform operated by Tencent Holdings, has filed an IPO prospectus to list on the Hong Kong Stock Exchange.
-No financial details were disclosed.
-But the company, formerly known as China Reading Ltd., is reportedly seeking US$800 million via the float.
+China Literature Ltd., an online literature platform operated by Tencent Holdings, has filed an IPO prospectus to list on the Hong Kong Stock Exchange, raising a total of US$8.33 billion (US$1.1 billion) via the float.

 Hong Kong-listed Tencent is the company’s largest shareholder, with a 65.3% stake.
 Carlyle Group and Trustbridge Partners own 12.2% and 6.2%, respectively.